RishabhPariharGit/React-Project/README.md

 - started working on the Admin Panel
 - Worked on the Designing of the Admin Panel
 - Added new images for the Admin Panel
+- Updated the styling of the Admin panel
 -